bschramke/makerpm/README.md

 Copyright (c) 2013, Björn Schramke (bjoern@schramke-online.de)<br>
 All rights reserved.

-This script is based on makerpm-amd-13.1.sh by Sebastian Siebert<br/>
-Copyright (c) 2010-2013, Sebastian Siebert (mail@sebastian-siebert.de)<br>
-All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
    * Redistributions of source code must retain the above copyright